-This is another thing that tends to migrate all over our homes disguising itself as clutter.
-Just like with the trash removal in step one I want you to walk around your home with a small tote and gather up all the glasses, plates and bowls.
+This is another part that tends to migrate all over our homes disguising itself as clutter.
+Just like with the trash removal in step one, I want you to walk around your home with a small tote and gather up all the glasses, plates and bowls.

 Step #3 Make room for boxes!